torchnyu/blog/_posts/2019-12-06-hackathon-guide.md

 hackathon.
 Just doing the math, you're working about 24-48 hours straight, which at a rate of 20 dollars an hour (a pretty low programming wage), gives you a total of 480-960 dollars.
-Therefore unless the prize is above that amount, it isn't really worth it.
+Therefore unless the prize is above that amount, you're not really making any money.
 Plus there's no guarantee you'll win a prize.

 Putting money aside, the amount of stress and lack of sleep that you endure by working like mad to win isn't worth the *possibility* of